 The panel discussed the importance of ensuring that CPAP is not used for longer than it is needed.
 They strongly emphasised the importance of regularly reviewing people having CPAP (for example every 12 hours) to ensure that it is promptly recognised when treatment has failed and that treatment is escalated when needed.
 They made a consensus recommendation to support this.
 The panel agreed not to define treatment failure to allow for individual clinical decision making.

-The panel also made a consensus recommendation to optimise medical management (including pharmacological and non-pharmacological treatment) before starting non-invasive respiratory support.
+The panel also made a consensus recommendation to optimise pharmacological and non-pharmacological management strategies in people who need non-invasive respiratory support.